 Below is a detailed break down of some of the side-effects of alcohol abuse that are common to most of us.
 Probably, you already have experienced some of these.
 It’s however, vital that you know more to get a more unobstructed view and help you learn how to quit drinking as soon as you can.

 You cannot be a heavy drinker and a happy person at the same time.
 Inability to stay happy leads to excessive drinking.
 Learning to stop drinking at this point means you have to summon all your demons and face them.

 Alcoholism comes with some less pleasant emotions: they include depression over the loss of relationships because of drinking, low levels of self-esteem and the list is endless.

 There are no immediate solutions to feelings like depression except finding the answer within yourself-quit drinking.
-Stopping to drink involves coming to terms with yourself, learn ways of solving problems and tackle your feelings in a healthy, productive manner.
+Stopping to drink involves coming to terms with yourself, learning ways of solving problems and tackling your feelings in a healthy, productive manner.

 Heavy use of alcohol has loads of negative side-effects in the body.
 Alcohol claim about 8 percent of all Canadian deaths on individuals under age 70.
 That’s going by the report of a study by the Centre for Addiction and Mental Health.

 Liver cirrhosis, a condition which damages the liver is by far one of the most life-threatening and common side-effects of alcohol use disorder.